IBM Z® Open Editor

 • z/OS interactions using the open source Zowe clients

-If you have z/OSMF or IBM Remote System Explorer API (RSE API) configured, you can use Zowe CLIopen in new window, the Zowe Explorer VS Code Extension (Zowe Explorer)open in new window, or both, to load and edit your files directly from z/OS or download them into your local workspace and then upload the changed files into the same or new data sets to compile and run your application.
+If you have z/OSMF or IBM Remote System Explorer API (RSE API) configured, you can use the Zowe Explorer VS Code Extension (Zowe Explorer), Zowe CLI, or both, to load and edit your files directly from z/OS or download them into your local workspace and then upload the changed files into the same or new data sets to compile and run your application.
 You can do all of these operations from IBM Z Open Editor directly with right-clicks and dialog interactions, and perform command-line operations using the VS Code Terminal view that integrates right below your editor, giving you one central view to everything.

-After configuration, IBM Z Open Editor can also take advantage of the Zowe CLI protocol for resolving dependencies over the network.
+After configuration, IBM Z Open Editor can also take advantage of the Zowe client protocol for resolving dependencies over the network.
 For example, you can edit your COBOL programs locally, but resolve copybook dependencies directly out of MVS™ using the same Zowe connections.

 • IBM User Build